linz/geostore/USAGE.md

 ## Receive Import Status updates by subscribing to our AWS SNS Topic

-The ARN of our SNS Topic is `arn:aws:sns:ap-southeast-2:715898075157:geostore-import-status` which you may choose to subscribe too.
+The ARN of our SNS Topic is `arn:aws:sns:ap-southeast-2:715898075157:geostore-import-status` which you may choose to subscribe to.

 You may also choose to apply a subscription filter policy, which will filter notifications for a specific dataset or specific statuses.